January Meteor Showers 2025: Falling Stars Tonight

-In January 2025, two meteor showers will reach their peaks of activity.
-Read on to learn when it’s best to observe them in the sky.
+In January 2025, two meteor showers will reach their peaks of activity: the Quadrantids and Gamma-Ursae Minorids.
+Read on to learn when you can see them.
+To find out the best time for observations in your location, use the free Sky Tonight app.

 Contents